flight-recorder/spring-demo/README.md

 # spring-demo

 1. This demo shows a simple REST service that returns a hello message.
-   To simplify troubleshooting, the application can be started with Flight Recorder.
+   To troubleshoot the application start it with Flight Recorder.

    java -XX:StartFlightRecording -jar target\hello.app-1.0.0.jar

    Wait for the server to come online.

-   (To build the hello application, do:
+   To build the hello application, do:

    $ mvn package

-   Maven uses JAVA_HOME to locate the JVM, so make sure it points to JDK 13, or earlier)
+   Maven uses JAVA_HOME to locate the JVM, so make sure it points to JDK 13, or earlier.

 2. Open a web brower to http://localhost/hello
    It will display some JSON with an id that is